 Verification Status: If this Section does not apply, then select “All N/A”.
 If the system meets the criteria for 12 Linear Feet or Less of Supply Duct Located Outside of Conditioned Space credit then select “Pass”, otherwise select “Fail”.
 The latter selection means that the system does not meet the requirements and the CF1R will have to be revised, or the system will need to be modified to meet the requirements.

-This field is automatically filled.
+This field is used by the Rater to notify the contractor what needs to be corrected if this verification status is marked as fail.

 Section C. Ducts Located in Conditioned Space